SouthernMethodistUniversity/SMU_SuperPOD_101/_episodes/06-Supervised_Learning_with_Categorical_output.md

 keypoints:
 - "categorical output"
 ---
-# 5 Supervised Learning training
+# 6 Supervised Learning training with Categorical output
-## 5.1 For Categorical output

 Here we use the R sampled data named iris